isomerpages/ttsh-chi/_platforms-and-programmes/CHI Start Up Enterprise Link/About CHISEL.md

 <div>
 	<input id="title1" type="checkbox"><label for="title1">Innovation Call</label>
 	<div class="accordion-content">
 	<div class="para">The Challenge consists of several rounds, inviting start-ups and SMEs to submit solutions to solve pressing challenges and transform the future of healthcare.
-Shortlisted participants can look forward to coaching by healthcare professionals and a Live Finale Pitching Event.
+Shortlisted participants can look forward to coaching by healthcare professionals and a Final Pitching Event.
 </div>
 	</div>
 	<input id="title2" type="checkbox"><label for="title2">Test-Bedding</label>
 	<div class="accordion-content">
-	<div class="para">Winning start-ups and SMEs will be matched to one of the healthcare institution from the partnering healthcare clusters to carry out test-bedding.
+	<div class="para">Winning start-ups and SMEs will be matched to one of the healthcare institutions from the partnering healthcare clusters to carry out test-bedding.
 The test-bedding is to be completed in a simulated and/ or clinical environment, complying to regulations and institutional policies in the partner healthcare cluster.
 </div>
 	</div>
-	<input id="title3" type="checkbox"><label for="title3">Evaluation Trials</label>
+	<input id="title3" type="checkbox"><label for="title3">Evaluation </label>
 	<div class="accordion-content">
-	<div class="para">Upon completion of test-bedding, the Centre for Healthcare Innovation Evaluation Framework (CHIEF) is strongly encouraged to be used as the main evaluation framework to evaluate the success of the test-bedding.
+	<div class="para">Upon completion of test-bedding, the Centre for Healthcare Innovation Evaluation Framework (CHIEF) would be used as the main evaluation framework to evaluate the success of the test-bedding.
 </div>
 	</div>
 <input id="title4" type="checkbox"><label for="title4">Adoption</label>